 I figure six months is a good amount of time to get to know a lens.
 The 7artisans 25mm is not a great lens, it’s barely a good lens for that matter.
 However, I won’t even leave the house without it.
 As I’ve stated in a previous post, this lens has some shortcomings that I feel can be worked through, mostly because of US$70 price tag.
 This lens is almost always mounted to my Fujifilm X-E1.
 This isn’t my primary, or even secondary camera for my day-to-day work.
 This is my “I’m walking to the coffee shop” camera.
 I never hesitate grabbing this camera / lens combo.

 The 7artisans 25mm f1.8

 A compact lens for micro 4/3 and APS-C cameras.
 These are lenses for the budget conscience shooter and most likely not considered a pro-grade lens by most photographers.
 That’s the basic run down of this lens.
 My opinion hasn’t changed since my original post on lens.
 I really like this silly lens.
 It’s not a great performer, it doesn’t feel particularly well-built, and I seriously doubt the f-stop markings are accurate.
-I don’t about any of that.
-You lens, just like the camera you carry should really be more about how you feel when you are shooting with them.
+Your lens, just like the camera you carry should be more about how you feel when you are shooting with them.
 That’s it.
 I am happy as I can be shooting with my Fujifilm X-E1 and this weird little lens.

 Let me go over the optical shortcomings first.